lbussy/keg-cop/docs/firmware/index.rst

 Preferred Method for Windows and Macs
 ========================================

-BrewFlasher_ is a stand-alone desktop application for Windows and macOS designed to simplify flashing Brew Bubbles (and other brewing-related firmware) to your controller.
+BrewFlasher_ is a stand-alone desktop application for Windows and macOS designed to simplify flashing Keg Cop (and other brewing-related firmware) to your controller.

 It handles everything - locating the correct firmware, downloading it, setting the correct flash options/offsets, and flashing the firmware.
 There is no fumbling with the command line or worrying about 'esptool' options.
 Select the project you want to flash, click a button, and you have finished.